Dowell-Lab/TFEA/README.md

 This file runs TFEA with 3 different inputs: 1) just a combined file (like output from muMerge), 2) count file as suggested if running Nascent RNA sequencing, 3) ranked file.
 The outputs will be found in test/out/.
 If html files are not created, then it failed.
 If you want to look at the html results, make sure to download them to your local computer using `scp -r`

-These should each take no longer than several minutes to run
+These should each take no longer than 15 minutes to run.

 <H3 id="RunningTFEA">Running TFEA</H3>